pablodecm/paper-inferno/paper/paper.md

 $${#eq:sig_toy_pdf}
-so that $(x_0,x_1)$ are distributed according to a multivariate normal distribution while $x_2$ follows an independent exponential distribution both for background and signal.
+so that $(x_0,x_1)$ are distributed according to a multivariate normal distribution while $x_2$ follows an independent exponential distribution both for background and signal, as shown in [@Fig:subfigure_a].
 The signal distribution is fully specified while the background distribution depends on $r$, parameter that shifts the mean of the background density, and $\lambda$ which is specifies the exponential rate in the third dimension.
 This parameters will be the